madwizz/first-project/README.md

 # Project work: "How to learn"

-## A typical one-page site created as part of a study at Yandex.Praktikum on a web development course.
+## A typical nonadaptive one-page site created as part of a study at Yandex.Praktikum on a web development course.

 ### The work uses advanced HTML and CSS.